nadimelayan/nadimelayan.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
+I am a Senior Economist at the Banco Central de Chile in the Monetary Polilcy Division.
+I am working in the Modeling Unit.
 I am a recent Ph.D. graduate in Economics at the <a href="https://lsa.umich.edu/econ/doctoral-program.html" target="_blank"> University of Michigan </a>.
-I am joining the Modeling Unit at the Banco Central de Chile next Fall as a Senior Economist.
-You can contact me at <a href = "mailto: nadime@umich.edu">nadime@umich.edu</a>.
+You can contact me at <a href = "mailto: nelayan@bcentral.cl">nelayan@bcentral.cl</a>.

 Fields: Macroeconomics, Labor Economics and International Economics.